-According to the various researches about the adaptability, agility and re-skilling will be crucial to deal on the labour market in the next several years.
-More and more people work on the distance-based positions straight from their homes.
-Although popularity of the remote work is not limited to the professional field, it also applies to the educational sector.
+According to the various researches the adaptability, agility, and re-skilling will be crucial to deal on the labor market in the next several years.
+More and more people work in distance-based positions straight from their homes.
+Although the popularity of remote work is not limited to the professional field, it also applies to the educational sector.

 The availability of knowledge is easier than ever.
-We are basically attacked with online courses offers.
-These frequently offers a new job skills, developing your hobby or learn a new language.
-Since I’m an educational psychologist I’ve decided to take a closer look at the topic of online courses (MOOC’s – massive open online courses).
-I will try to answer some very significant questions:
+We are attacked with online course offers.
+These frequently offer new job skills, developing your hobby, or learn a new language.
+Since I’m an educational psychologist, I’ve decided to take a closer look at the topic of online courses (MOOCs – massive open online courses).
+I will try to answer some essential questions:

 - Is it worth to pay and more important – spend a lot of time on a online course?